keflanagan/CliMer/README.md

 From Narrated EgoVideos'.

 ## Features
-The Omnivore visual features for the Ego4D and EPIC-Kitchens dataset splits can be found [here](insert dropbox link).
+The Omnivore visual features and BERT text features for the Ego4D and EPIC-Kitchens dataset splits will be released soon.

 ## Quick Start Guide
 ### Requirements